 Our goodwill represents the excess of the purchase price of a business combination over the fair value of the net assets acquired.
 Goodwill impairment testing requires significant judgment and management estimates, including, but not limited to, the determination of (i) the number of reporting units, (ii) the goodwill and other assets and liabilities to be allocated to the reporting units and (iii) the fair values of the reporting units.
 The estimates and assumptions described above, along with other factors such as discount rates, will significantly affect the outcome of the impairment tests and the amounts of any resulting impairment losses.
 We perform a quantitative assessment of goodwill for impairment on an annual basis during the third quarter of each year, and between annual tests, a qualitative assessment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-If these interim qualitative assessment, which would consist primarily of a discounted cash flow ("DCF") analysis to determine the fair value of the reporting unit's goodwill.
+If these interim qualitative factors were to indicate that it is more-likely-than-not that the fair value of the reporting unit is less than its carrying value, we would then perform a quantitative assessment, which would consist primarily of a discounted cash flow ("DCF") analysis to determine the fair value of the reporting unit's goodwill.
 To the extent the carrying amount of the reporting unit's allocated goodwill exceeds the unit's fair value, we recognize an impairment of goodwill for the excess up to the amount of goodwill of that reporting unit.
-See Note 1, "Description of Business and Significant Accounting Policies - Significant Accounting Policies, §Goodwill" and Note 4, "Other Financial Information - Goodwill and Other Intangible Assets, §Goodwill," of the Notes for further discussion of our accounting policies and goodwill activities, respectively.
+See Note 1, "Description of Business and Significant Accounting Policies - Significant Accounting Policies, §Goodwill" and Note 4, "Other Financial Information - Goodwill and Other Intangible Assets, §Goodwill," of the Notes for further discussion of our accounting policy and goodwill activities, respectively.